-The role of the Chair:
+The role of the Chair will be to:

-- conduct the PB meetings and - report the findings of the PB to the Dean of the School of Medicine and to the appropriate referring Academic Evaluation Board.
+- 1. conduct the PB meetings and - 2. report the findings and recommendations of the PB to the Dean of the School of Medicine and to the appropriate referring Academic Evaluation Board.

 Progress Board Process: